netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

 {{Section 8.1 of !RFC7950}} includes provisions for defining constraints on state data and specifies that a constraint must be true in a valid state data tree.
-However, {{Section 5.3 of !RFC8342}} softens that behavior by allowing semantic constraints to be violated under some circumstances to help detecting anomalies.
+However, {{Section 5.3 of !RFC8342}} softens that behavior by allowing semantic constraints to be violated under some circumstances to help to detect anomalies.
 Relaxing validation constraints on state data is meant to reveal deviations of the observed behavior vs. intended behavior of a managed entity and hopefully trigger corrective actions by a management system.
 From that perspective,